danparshall/flaskmilestone/README.md

 ## app.py
 This accepts the user ticker value, formats into an API string, and sends a request to Quandl.
 The API key is kept hidden.
 The request is returned in .json format, which is then read into pandas.
+The company name is extracted as well.
 The relevant columns are extracted from pandas, and a plot is calculated using bokeh.
-The plot data is fed to plot.html.
+The plot data and compnay name are fed to plot.html.